 She gazed on in panic.
 No more weapons meant no way to reach her sister.

-A rope shot past Daena, snaring the end of the arrow in the creature’s snout; she spun around.
+A rope shot past Daena, snaring the end of the arrow in the creature’s snout, and she spun around.

 A man wearing a green tunic stood on the bank downstream, the ends of the rope held in the crook of one arm, the other hanging lifelessly at his side.
 Blood trickled from a gash in his bicep and flowed down to a leather bracer wrapped around his forearm.
 Lightning reflected off the wound which was several shades darker than the surrounding skin.